fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 Every note contains its textual content and a timestamp as well as a _boolean_ value for marking whether the note has been categorized as important or not, and also a unique <i>id</i>.

-The code functions due to the fact that there are exactly three notes in the array.
+The example above works due to the fact that there are exactly three notes in the array.
 A single note is rendered by accessing the objects in the array by referring to a hard-coded index number:

 ```js
 <li>{note[1].content}</li>
 ```

 This is, of course, not practical.
-The solution can be made general by generating React-elements from the array objects using the [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) function.
+We can improve on this by generating React elements from the array objects using the [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) function.

 ```js
 notes.map(note => <li>{note.content}</li>)